Alex-ABPerson/ABParser/README.md

 Then, if you're compiling for Windows, it's recommended that you use MSBuild Because, the `.vcxproj` has been configured to place `__cdecl` on all of the methods.
 And if you're not using the MSBuild it won't pick up on that, causing the `DllImport` to not work.
 MSBuild is configured to compile straight into the same directory as the C# testing program.

-If you're compiling for Linux, there's a `makefile`, which is already configured (provided you don't add any files).
-So, just type "make" in the same directory as it and it will just compile.
-Leaving you with the "SO" file, which you can then copy into the same directory as the C# testing "debug" or "release" folder in order to see if it works with the C# wrapper.
-Feel free to automate this if you want, of course.
+If you're compiling for Linux, there's a `makefile` on the C++ project, which is already configured (provided you don't add any files).
+So, just type "make compileAndCopy" which will compile the project and copy it to the C# test project.
+You can also use "make testWithMono" which will copy the files and actually launch the project!

 ## License